 Free from intrauterine growth retardation is assumed to be correlated with a delay in both sympathetic and parasympathetic maturation.
 This may result in discrepancies between the nervous system maturation and gestational age that affect NST reactivity15.

 Not in labor, free from any medical diseases, free from pregnancy-induced diseases, and accepting to participate in the study.

-Data collection instruments:
+Data collection instruments

-assumed during the NST procedure as supine, left Data collection was done using the following instruments.
+Data collection was done using the following instruments.